 Menu Option Description Play This Step Replays the selected step only.
 Play From This Step Replays from the selected step.
-You cannot use Play From This Step if the target step: Is located in an action that is not part of the run logic Is inside a For loop or If block Is a Catch Error step Acts on a Web object that is not available on the current Web page Play Until This Step Replays from the beginning and stops before the selected step.
-Record > Before step Inserts the next set of recorded steps before the selected step.
+You cannot use Play From This Step if the target step: Is located in an action that is not part of the run logic Is inside a For loop or If block Is a Catch Error step • Acts on a Web object that is not available on the current Web page Play Until This Replays from the beginning and stops before the selected step.

+Menu Option Description Step Record > Before step Inserts the next set of recorded steps before the selected step.
 Record > Into step Inserts the next set of recorded steps into the selected step.
 Record > After step Inserts the next set of recorded steps after the selected step.
-Toggle Breakpoint Inserts or removes a breakpoint on the selected step.
-Group Steps Groups multiple steps together as a single step.
-Group Into Groups multiple steps into: Action - A group of steps that you define as a new or existing action.
-If Clause - A logical structure that controls the flow of your script.

-Menu Option Description For Loop Clause - A logical structure that repeats the steps contained in the loop a specified number of times.
-New Function - Not supported.
+ToggleInserts or removes a breakpoint on the selected step.Breakpoint Group Steps Groups multiple steps together as a single step.
+Group Into Groups multiple steps into: • Action - A group of steps that you define as a new or existing action. • If Clause - A logical structure that controls the flow of your script. • For Loop Clause - A logical structure that repeats the steps contained in the loop a specified number of times. • New Function - A group of steps, such as a login, that you define as a function. • Two-factor authentication - A group of steps that includes a request to the two-factor authentication control center and a step that waits for a two-factor authentication response.
 Ungroup Steps Reverts grouped step into multiple steps.
 Cut Cuts the selected step from the macro. Сору Copies the selected step in the macro.
 Paste Pastes the copied step into the macro.
 Export Steps Copies the selected steps in a macro to paste into another macro.
 Import Steps Pastes the steps that have been exported into a second script.
 Delete Deletes a step from the macro.

-Enable/Disable Toggles between disabling or enabling a step during replay.
+Menu Option Description Enable/Disable Toggles between disabling or enabling a step during replay.
 Edit Step Expands the step to display the step, argument, and transaction properties.
 Fold All Steps Minimizes all steps and groups.
 Unfold All Steps Displays all steps and groups.
 Reset Auto End Event Enables you to reset the selected step or steps to Automatic: Not Yet Set .
 Change Object Identification Method Enables you to change the object identification method to: Automatic XPath JavaScript Descriptors